SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

  - Virus fuse with cell membrane
  - Shed the protein coat once in
  - Shazam!

-**All of these involve attachment first, which usually takes two steps.**

-This process causes the organism-specific response to viruses:

-1. Attachment: adhere roughly to random sugar proteins
-2. Binding: roll over slowly, and bind to the entry receptor it needs

 #### Uncoating
 * Virus triggers *early endosome*